punit-agarwal/XinFin-Dev-Portal/docs/Concepts/DPOS.md

 ### Conclusion

 Delegated Proof of Stake(DPoS) is an elegant, robust and practically proven solution to the scalability issues of Blockchain.
-Although DPoS does compromise decentralization in some sense, and it is up to token holders to monitor the health of the system, watch for bad behaviour and decide upon what makes for sufficient decentralization.<br> It still solves the scalability and safety issues in Blockchain.
-And all in all if not everywhere DPoS can still be used as a Layer 2 or Layer 3 security while keeping a PoW system as a security base layer, it will help us achieve decentralization, safety as well as scalability which is the most important issue of current blockchain networks.
+Although, DPoS does compromise decentralization in some sense, and it is up to token holders to monitor the health of the system, watch for bad behaviour and decide upon what makes for sufficient decentralization.<br> It still solves the scalability and safety issues in Blockchain.
+And, all in all if not everywhere DPoS can still be used as a Layer 2 or Layer 3 security while keeping a PoW system as a security base layer.
+It will help us achieve decentralization, safety as well as scalability which is the most important issue of current blockchain networks.

 <br>